 - COM110 Public Speaking

+- ENG266 Metaphor and Meaning

 - HIS200 Historical Methods

 - PSC260 Political Ideologies

+- THA130 Acting I Introduction to Acting

 - THA222 Auditioning for Stage and Screen

 Ethical Reasoning

 - Analyze and articulate core beliefs, their historical origins, and their contemporary relevance. - Recognize ethical issues when presented with complex content. - Use a variety of data and experiences to engage in ongoing reflective practice to inform ongoing personal, academic, and professional development.